danowensdev/DreamBook/README.md

    - Authentication
    - Cloud Firestore
    - Hosting
-5. Enable Google as a sign-in provider in the Firebase Consol.
+5. Enable Google as a sign-in provider in the Firebase Console.
+Add desired domains to Authorized Domains.

 ### Frontend